braddoeswebdev/summer-workshops/source/web/01-setup.html.md

 To make files talk to one another, you have to provide a file path between them — basically a route so one file knows where another one is.
 To demonstrate this, we will insert a little bit of HTML into our `index.html` file, and make it display the image you chose in the article "What will your website look like?"

 - Copy the image you chose earlier into your images folder.
 - Open up your index.html file, and insert the following code into the file exactly as shown.
-Don't worry about what it all means for now — we'll look at the structures in more detail later in the series.
+Don't worry about what it all means for now — we'll look at the structures in more detail in the next section.

 ~~~~ html
 <!DOCTYPE html>